 From that point on I sought to understand life from a spiritual perspective.
 In my reading I was still ploughing through books based upon reductionist and mechanistic thinking but now I was also looking into all kinds of “fringe” topics, that included a serious study of astrology — even taking diplomas in it.
 Yes I know.
 My medical records show I was sound of mind at the time.
-We’re talking the 1970s.
+We’re talking quite a number of years back.

 Did you say, “Work!?”— what’s that?

 Work-wise I was all set for following a conventional path in life, an apprentice in cabinet-making and later employed as a sheet-metal worker.
 However a workers strike, and not a little of the Law of Attraction, put paid to all that.
 The strike proved terminal for my making steel things.